Ports and railways 1828 to 1839

 One of the most remarkable North East events of the late 1820s was the birth of Middlesbrough.
 In 1829 Middlesbrough was a small riverside farm purchased by a Darlington businessman called Joseph Pease.
-Pease developed the farm into a town and coal port.
+Pease developed the farm into a town and coal port linked to the Stockton & Darlington Railway.
 During the next 70 years Middlesbrough would see one of the most extraordinary population explosions ever known in British history.
 Further north, the new town of Seaham Harbour was also born, Hartlepool was being transformed from a fishing community into one of Britain’s busiest ports.
 Meanwhile in Newcastle the region’s grandest streets were being constructed.

 Joseph Swan, future pioneer of electric light is born at Pallion Hall near Sunderland.

 Nov 28, 1828 – Harbour at Seaham

 The first stone is laid for the new harbour at Seaham by the Marquess of Londonderry.